spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/15-create-vm-template.md

 # Validation

-Navigate to the left **Main Menu**, click **Profiles**, and verify your newly added manifest is listed.
+1. Navigate to the left **Main Menu** and click **Profiles**.

+2. Verify your newly added manifest is listed.

 # Next Steps

 Try applying the template to your cluster.
+Review [Enable Spectro VM Dashboard](/vm-management/vm-packs-profiles/enable-vm-dashboard) to apply a profile to your cluster.